RyanGarber/MiniPyP/README.rst

 MiniPyP
 #######
 ---------------------------------------------
-An all-purpose, minimalist Python web server.
+A more traditional web server in Python
 ---------------------------------------------

 About the project
 =================
-MiniPyP (pronounced ``mini·pipe``) is an event-driven web server written purely in Python.
-Its main goal is to provide an Apache/NGINX-like setup without the use of any proxies.
-The project is completely modular, meaning just like in the aforementioned servers, you can implement your own handlers for practically any part of the server without recompiling.
+MiniPyP (pronounced ``mini·pipe``) is an event-driven web server written in pure Python. **However, MiniPyP is not an application framework**.
+It's a full web server, with virtual hosts, reverse proxies, and everything else you need.
+MiniPyP is intended to replace Apache and nginx, so you can use Python without the performance hit of CGI.

-**Note:** MiniPyP is currently **very** early in development, and no form of a release date has been determined yet.
-That said, things shouldn't break *too* much, so feel free to use the server at your leisure.
+Please note that MiniPyP is currently in planning/pre-alpha.
+Things may change a lot before it even gets to alpha. *Please* do not use this in any production scenario.

 Setup
 =====
-*Setup instructions will be available soon.*
+*Setup instructions will be available upon alpha.*